wildlifetrusts/nextdoornature/README.md

 - [elm](http://elm-lang.org/) 0.19
 - [node](https://nodejs.org/)
 - [nvm for macOS & Linux](https://github.com/nvm-sh/nvm) or [nvm for Windows](https://github.com/coreybutler/nvm-windows)
+- After cloning the repo and running `npm i` you will also need to `npm run prepare` to install [husky](https://blog.typicode.com/husky-git-hooks-autoinstall/)

 ### Formatting
-We recommend integrating `elm-format@0.8.6` into your code editor, but if you don't...
+We recommend integrating `elm-format@0.8.6` into your code editor, but a pre-commit hook will take of this if not.
-- Please `npm run format` to format `.elm` files in `src` before committing code.

 ### Build
 - `npm run dev` for a hot reload server at [http://localhost:3000](http://localhost:3000)